lino-framework/book/docs/specs/ledger.rst

   product invoice

-    An :term:`invoice` which is also a :term:`trade document`, i.e. which generates :term:`ledger movements <ledger movement>` when it is registered.
+    An :term:`invoice` that is also a :term:`trade document`, i.e. the items of which point to a :term:`product`.

-    Each :term:`product` mentioned in the items indirectly maps to a :term:`ledger account` according to configurable rules.
+    Each :term:`product` mentioned in the items maps to a :term:`ledger account` according to configurable rules.

   account invoice

-    An :term:`invoice`
-    whose rows directly point to ledger accounts and don't mention any :term:`product`.
+    An :term:`invoice` where each row points directly to ledger accounts and doesn't mention any :term:`product`.
 This is in contrast to an :term:`product invoice`.

     In a default :ref:`cosi` site, purchase invoices are implemented as :term:`account invoices <account invoice>` while sales invoices are